Birkhoff strata of Sato Grassmannian and algebraic curves: Abstract

 \section{Abstract}

-{Algebro-geometric structures arising in Birkhoff strata of Sato Grassmannian are analyzed.
-It is shown that each Birkhoff stratum $\Sigma_S$ contains a closed subset $W_{\widehat{S} }$ which algebraically is an infinite family of infinite-dimensional commutative associative algebras and geometrically it is an infinite tower of families of algebraic curves.
-For the big cell the subset $W_\varnothing$ represents the tower of families of normal rational (Veronese) curves of all orders.
-For $W_1$ it is the family of coordinate rings for elliptic curves.
-For higher strata, the subsets $W_{1,2,\dots,n}$ represent families of plane $(n+1,n+2)$ curves (trigonal curves at $n=2$) and space curves of genus $n$ and index$(\overline{\partial}_{W_{1,2,\dots,n}})=-n$.
-Two methods of regularization of singular curves contained in $W_{\widehat{S}}$, namely, the standard blowing-up and transition to higher strata with the change of genus are discussed.
-Cohomological and Poisson structures associated with the subsets $W_{1,2,\dots,n}$ are considered.
-It is shown that the tangent bundles of $W_{1,2,\dots,n}$ are isomorphic to the linear spaces of $2-$coboundaries, special class of which is provided by the systems of integrable quasilinear PDEs.
-For the big cell it is the dKP hierarchy.
-It is demonstrated also that the families of ideals for algebraic varieties in $W_{1,2,\dots,n}$ can be viewed as the Poisson ideals.
-This observation establishes a connection between families of algebraic curves in $W_{\widehat{S}}$ and coisotropic deformations of such curves of zero and nonzero genus described by hierarchies of hydrodynamical type systems like dKP hierarchy.
-Interrelation between cohomological and Poisson structures is noted.}
+Algebraic and geometric structures associated with Birkhoff strata of Sato Grassmannian are analyzed.
+It is shown that each Birkhoff stratum $\Sigma_S$ contains a subset $W_{\widehat{S} }$ of points for which each fiber of the corresponding tautological subbundle $TB_{W_S}$ is closed with respect to multiplication.
+Algebraically $TB_{W_S}$ is an infinite family of infinite-dimensional commutative associative algebras and geometrically it is an infinite tower of families of algebraic curves.
+For the big cell the subbundle $TB_{W_\varnothing}$ represents the tower of families of normal rational (Veronese) curves of all degrees.
+For $W_1$ such tautological subbundle is the family of coordinate rings for elliptic curves.
+For higher strata, the subbundles $TB_{W_{1,2,\dots,n}}$ represent families of plane $(n+1,n+2)$ curves (trigonal curves at $n=2$) and space curves of genus $n$.
+Two methods of regularization of singular curves contained in $TB_{W_{\widehat{S}}}$, namely, the standard blowing-up and transition to higher strata with the change of genus are discussed.